Grants and Awards teachers or schools may apply for:

 CEA Awards and Scholarships

 - The CEA Awards: CEA honors individual members, local affiliates, individual citizens, and groups at the annual April Delegate Assembly.
 There are 11 separate awards.
-This year’s nomination deadline is February 15, 2013.
-You may use thisfillable form to begin your nomination.
-Explore or download and print the 2013 Awards Nomination Booklet.
-If you have questions, contact Jeanne Beyer or Frances Courtney at CEA, 303-837-1500 or 800-332-5939.
+If you have questions, contact CEA, at 303-837-1500.

 Local Association and UniServ Unit Program Grants